Vinod Singh (Sultanpur politician)

 Vinod Singh (born 1958) is an Indian politician from Uttar Pradesh.
 He is a member of the Uttar Pradesh Legislative Assembly from Sultanpur Assembly constituency in Sultanpur district.
 He won the 2022 Uttar Pradesh Legislative Assembly election representing the Bharatiya Janata Party.

 Early life and education

 Singh is from Sultanpur, Uttar Pradesh.
 He is the son of former MP and Congress minister, Kedarnath Singh.
-He completed his LLB in 1986 at Kamla Nehru Institute of Physical and Social Sciences, Sultanpur, affiliated with Dr. Ram Manohar Lohiya Awadh University, Faizabad.
-His wife is a teacher.
+He completed his bachelor's degree in Arts and master's degree in political science in the year 1980 from University of Delhi.
+He pursued his bachelor's degree in Law from Dr. Ram Manohar Lohia Avadh University, Ayodhya in the year 1986.
+He is married to Asha Singh, with whom he shares two children, Pulkit Singh and Palak Singh.